Banner Capital Bank

 Harrisburg, Nebraska · FDIC Cert #19274

-Banner Capital Bank is an FDIC-insured bank (Certificate #19274) with $341M in total assets and $287M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Banner Capital Bank, an FDIC-insured bank (Certificate #19274) with $341M in total assets and $287M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Harrisburg, Nebraska, the bank maintains a Tier 1 capital ratio of 11.13% (Well-Capitalized) and a nonperforming loan ratio of 1.04%.
-BankHealthData assigns a composite Health Grade of C (64/100).
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Banner Capital Bank (FDIC cert 19274) is a community bank — $341M in total assets, $287M in deposits, serving the Harrisburg, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.